-Office Referral Documentation Contextual Factors for an ODR Form Once you have clearly defined what behaviors are office-managed, you will want to develop an office referral form that provides a count of the number of behavior incidents, the types of behavior infractions, the time and location of their occurrence, and the students and staff who were involved.
+Office Referral Documentation

+Once you have clearly defined what behaviors are office-managed, you will want to develop an office referral form that provides a count of the number of behavior incidents, the types of behavior infractions, the time and location of their occurrence, and the students and staff who were involved.
 This allows you to document lost instructional time, problematic locations and times, and identify trends across the year.
 These contextual factors need to be included on your office referral form.

+Preparing Staff

-Student name Referring staff name Date of incident Time of incident Inappropriate behavior with designation of office-managed or staff managed Location of incident Others involved Possible motivation Administrative decision Preparing Staff Teacher's Role in Office Referral Process You will want to prepare staff for using the office referral form consistently.
+You will want to prepare staff for using the office referral form consistently.
 This will involve their understanding the rationale for the form, their role in making a referral, and what they can expect will occur in the referral process (e.g., problem resolution, possible consequences, data entry, visits to referring staff, etc.).

+Administrator Procedures

-Work consistently to address staff- managed behaviors and refer students according to the definitions for office- managed behaviors.
-Thoroughly complete the Office Referral Form (ODR); be prepared to meet with the administrator for follow up.
-Administrator Procedures For the majority of routine problems referred to the office, the administrator or designee will calm the student, review the referring problem, re-teach alternative behaviors for handling the problem (e.g., teaching matrix behaviors, deliver consequences, and help prepare the student for a successful return to the classroom or program).
+For the majority of routine problems referred to the office, the administrator or designee will calm the student, review the referring problem, re-teach alternative behaviors for handling the problem (e.g., teaching matrix behaviors, deliver consequences, and help prepare the student for a successful return to the classroom or program).
 Advance planning should occur for handling crisis or illegal infractions and how law enforcement and crisis teams will work with the school staff.
-Send the student to the office; use an escort or call the office if safety is an issue.
-Notify the office when student has been sent.
-Be prepared to visit with the administrator to determine restitution, make up work, additional interventions, etc. Accept the student back into class when the administrator determines readiness and ensure a smooth transition for the student.